-a.
+- a.
 What type of light or glare will the proposal produce?
-What time of day would it mainly occur?
+What time of day would it mainly occur? - Minimal lighting.
+Standard glare from reflective building material like windows is expected, could occur at daylight.
+Lighting from interior after 5pm during Fall, Winter, and Spring is expected. - b.

-There will be no light or glare produced with this proposal.

-b.
 Could light or glare from the finished project be a safety hazard or interfere with views?

-- c.
-What existing off-site sources of light or glare may affect your proposal?
+No. - What existing off-site sources of light or glare may affect your proposal?
 None. - d.
-Proposed measures to reduce or control light and glare impacts, if any:
+Proposed measures to reduce or control light and glare impacts, if any: None proposed.